Ferothanes/data-platforms-freya/code_along/07_setup_kafka/README.md

 ## Vad är Apache Kafka?

 Apache Kafka är en **öppen källkodsplattform** som används för att hantera och bearbeta **real-time data streams**.
 Det används ofta för att samla in, överföra, lagra och analysera stora mängder data från olika källor i realtid.
 (Används i många branscher där snabb och skalbar datahantering är kritisk, som finans, e-handel, IoT och logghantering.)

+---
+http://localhost:9021/clusters : is related to Kafka, specifically to Kafka UI tools like Confluent Control Center or Kafdrop.

+If you are running Kafka inside Docker using a UI tool like Confluent Control Center, Kafdrop, or Redpanda Console, they often run on port 9021 to provide a web-based interface for managing Kafka clusters.
+How It Relates to Docker & Kafka

+- If you are running Kafka in Docker (using docker-compose), the UI tool is likely containerized too.

+### Check If It's Running
+**Try opening http://localhost:9021/clusters in your browser:**
+- If it works → You have a Kafka UI tool running.
+- If not → The service may not be running, or you might need to start it using docker-compose up -d.

+---

 ### Grundläggande funktioner
 - **Meddelandehantering (Message Broker):** Kafka fungerar som en "message broker" som tar emot data (meddelanden) från olika källor och distribuerar den till konsumenter (t.ex. applikationer).